WalterObrifor/Library-Management-System/README.md

 ## Introduction
-Brain Point Library is a popular library with five branches across the state.
-Recently the manager has renovate all branches and restock them with all kinds of books and learning materials.
-Before now, the branch managers have been complaining of poor management decisions based on intuition or being optimistic. as a newly employed data analysist, i was asked to update the databse of all branches and come up with analysis that will help business growth and inncrese in revenue.
-My analysis covers the implementation of a Library Management System using SQL, which includes creating and managing tables, performing CRUD (Create, Read, Upload, Delete) operations, performimg Exploratory DataAnalysis (EDA) and executing advanced SQL queries.
+Brain Point Library is a new popular library with five branches across the state.
+Recently the general manager has renovated all branches and restock them with all kinds of books and learning materials.
+Before now, the branch managers have been complaining of poor management decisions based on intuition or being optimistic.
+As a newly employed data analysist, i was asked to update the database of all branches and come up with analysis that will help business growth and increase revenue.
+My analysis covers the implementation of a database Library Management System using PostgreSQL, which includes performing CRUD (Create, Read, Upload, Delete) operations, performimg Exploratory DataAnalysis (EDA) and executing advanced SQL queries.

 ## Objectives

-1. **Set up the Library Management System Database**: Create and populate the database with tables for branches, employees, members, books, issued status, and return status.
+1. **Set up the Library Management System Database**:
+   Create and populate the database with tables for branches, employees, members, books, issued status, and return status.
-2. **CRUD Operations**: Perform Create, Read, Update, and Delete operations on the data.
+2. **CRUD Operations**:
+   Perform Create, Read, Update, and Delete operations on the data.
-3. **CTAS (Create Table As Select)**: Utilize CTAS to create new tables based on query results.
+3. **CTAS (Create Table As Select)**:
+   Utilize CTAS to create new tables based on query results.
-4. **Advanced SQL Queries**: Develop complex queries to analyze and retrieve specific data.
+4. **Advanced SQL Queries**:
+   Develop complex queries to analyze and retrieve specific data.

 ### SQL Concept Applied
-1. **CRUD**
+1. **CRUD** (Create, Read, Update, Delete)
 2. **CTAS (Create Table As Select)**
 3. **Data Analysis & Findings**
 4. **SQL Presedure**